 Without blood sugar spikes, your pancreas won’t be overworked and insulin levels won’t exceed their healthy limit.
 After some time, your cells will begin to lose their resistance to insulin and as a result, your system will gradually require less insulin to move and store glucose.

 Trans fats and excess protein have also been shown to increase insulin release and therefore, may also contribute to insulin resistance.
 Healthy fats and moderate amounts of protein are great.
 Animal protein is fine as long as it comes from organic/grass-fed meats.
+Protein powder is another alternative, especially for diabetics.

 Since we’re on the topic of AFS, reducing or managing psychological stress will not only help your adrenal glands recover, but can also helps with reducing insulin resistance.
 As we’ve already mentioned, cortisol raises blood sugar levels by breaking down glycogen stores and stimulating cravings for sugary foods.
 Cortisol is released not only when you are physically stressed but also when you are psychologically stressed.